-The College's credit academic programs are offered through three instructional divisions (Arts and Sciences Education, Career and Workforce Education, and Health Sciences Education) that serve the Napier Avenue Campus in Benton Harbor as well as two branch campuses: South Haven and Bertrand Crossing.
-South Haven and Bertrand Crossing are approximately a half hour drive from the Napier Campus and serve the northern and southern portions of LMC's district, respectively.
+The College's credit academic programs are offered through three instructional divisions (Arts and Sciences Education, Career and Workforce Education, and Health Sciences Education) that serve the Benton Harbor Campus as well as two branch campuses: South Haven and Niles.
+South Haven and Niles are approximately a half hour drive from the Napier Campus and serve the northern and southern portions of LMC's district, respectively.